Church of Saint Sava: Background

-Planning
+Planning and design

-The date and location of the Burning of Saint Sava's relics remained disputed.
-Given years are 1594 and 1595, while the proposed locations, as the name Vračar was applied to the much wider territory than it occupies today, include: Crveni Krst, suggested by Gligorije Vozarović who erected reddish Vozarev Krst at the spot, which gave name to the entire neighborhood of Crveni Krst ("Red Cross"); mound of "Čupina Humka", in Tašmajdan, previously known as Little Vračar, which is the preferred location of modern historians; Vračar plateau, which attracted the widest public acceptance.
-In 1894, which was then celebrated as the 300th anniversary of the burning, consensus was reached to build the church on the third plateau location.
-In 1895 the "Society for the Construction of the Church of Saint Sava on Vračar" was founded in Belgrade.
-The major part of the parcel donated for the construction came from Scottish missionary Francis Mackenzie, who purchased and developed this part of the city in the late 19th century.
-By the 1900 ukaz of King Alexander Obrenović, the planned church was declared a "nationwide edifice".
-A small church was built at the future place of the temple, and it was later moved so the construction of the temple could begin.
+On the 300th anniversary of the burning of Saint Sava's relics in 1894, an initiative was launched to build a church dedicated to Saint Sava, leading to the establishment of the Society for the Construction of the Church of Saint Sava on Vračar the following year.
+The search for a site provoked debate as the exact location of the burning remained disputed.
+Presumed locations included Crveni Krst, suggested by Gligorije Vozarović who erected Vozarev Cross at the spot; Tašmajdan, which is the prevailing view in modern historiography; and the Vračar plateau, which enjoyed the widest public support at the time and was ultimately selected as the site.
+Most of the land donated for the construction was provided by Francis Mackenzie, a Scottish missionary credited with acquiring and developing this area of the city.
+By the 1900 decree of King Alexander I, the planned church was declared a "national edifice".
+Initially a small church was constructed and the search began to find an adequate design.

 In 1906, an architectural design competition for the future church was announced.
-Saint Petersburg Academy of Sciences was authorized to judge the project, and it rejected all five applications as insufficient.
-Meanwhile, there was a public debate over the project, with Croatian sculptor Ivan Meštrović instead proposing the building of a Yugoslavist "Vidovdan Temple" at Gazimestan in 1905, a scale model which was exhibited at Serbia's pavilion at the Rome 1911 exhibition and the full-scale model exhibited by Meštrović in London in 1915.
-The Balkan Wars (1912–13) and World War I (1914–1918) stopped all construction activities.
-After the war, in 1919, the Society was re-established.
-After World War I, Serbia was integrated into the new Yugoslav state, thus the idea for the memorial church transformed into a more ambitious project.
+Imperial Saint Petersburg Academy of Sciences, authorized to select the winning design, rejected all five applications as insufficient.
+Meanwhile, there was a public debate over the project, with Croatian sculptor Ivan Meštrović proposing the building of a Yugoslavist "Vidovdan Temple" at Gazimestan in 1905 instead, a scale model which was exhibited at Serbia's pavilion at the 1911 International Exhibition of Art and the full-scale model exhibited in London in 1915.
+The Balkan Wars and World War I stopped all construction activities.
+After the war, in 1919, the Society for the Construction of the Church of Saint Sava on Vračar was re-established and the idea for the memorial church transformed into a more ambitious project.